dawsons-creek/fx-spec/PLAN_SUMMARY.md

 - Numeric and collection matchers
 - Custom matcher API and documentation

-**Success Criteria**: Comprehensive matcher library with full test coverage
+**Success Criteria**: Comprehensive matcher library with full test coverage ✅

 ---

-### Phase 3: Test Runner (Weeks 3-5) 🟡
+### Phase 3: Test Runner (Weeks 3-5) 🎯

+#### Phase 3.1: Dogfooding (Current)
+**Goal**: Validate framework by using it to test itself

+**Key Deliverables**:
+- Rewrite TypesTests using FxSpec DSL and matchers
+- Rewrite SpecBuilderTests using FxSpec DSL and matchers
+- Create custom matchers for testing FxSpec internals
+- Validate all tests pass

+**Success Criteria**: FxSpec tests itself using its own DSL and matchers

+---

+#### Phase 3.2: Test Execution ✅
 **Goal**: Discovery, execution, and CLI

 **Key Deliverables**:
 - `TestsAttribute` for discovery
 - Reflection-based assembly scanning
-- Scope stack with let' caching
 - Recursive execution engine
 - `TestResultNode` tree
 - CLI with Argu (filtering, formatting options)
+- Exit codes (0 for success, 1 for failures)

-**Success Criteria**: Can discover and execute tests from compiled assembly
+**Success Criteria**: Can discover and execute tests from compiled assembly ✅

+**Note**: Scope stack with `let'` caching deferred to Phase 5 (not needed for basic functionality)

 ---